 What colour do you recommend for loft shutters?

 Once again, this comes down to personal preference.
 We offer a huge range of paints and natural wood stains (see them all here), however white shutters are by far our most popular.
 White shutters work with practically any interior style, outlast changing trends and don’t clash with other elements in a loft space.
-Wood stains work well for a more rustic, farmhouse style loft and for something ultra modern you could be bold and opt for a colour from our California Collection, available across the Smooth Hardwood range.
+Wood stains work well for a more rustic, farmhouse style loft and for something ultra modern you could be bold and opt for a colour from our paint s, available across the Pure Hardwood and Afforable Hybrawood ranges.